hvopen/hvopen-website/_posts/2018-03-26-hvopen-website.md

 ---
 layout: post
-title: "The New HVOpen Website"
+title: "The New HV Open Website"
 date: 2018-03-26 15:00:00 -0400
 excerpt_separator: <!--more-->
 ---

-As part of the rebranding to HVOpen it was time to simplify the platform for the website at the same time.
+As part of the rebranding to HV Open it was time to simplify the platform for the website at the same time.
 I had a few requirements going into this.